yogurt-foundation/yogurt-css-documentation/src/whitespace.md

 ## Whitespace

-Utility for sets the whitespace of an element.
+Utilities for sets the whitespace of an element.

 ### Class